Timeline of the COVID-19 pandemic in Saskatchewan: Political responses

-February

-On February 2, 2021, the SHA announced that Lineage B.1.1.7 (the "UK variant"), a variant of concern (VoC), had been detected in two COVID-19 positives in the Regina area originally tested in mid-January, including a person that had recently returned from the United Kingdom, and a close contact.
-The patients were no longer infectious, and there was no evidence of further transmission.
 In the wake of the discovery, Premier Moe and Chief Medical Officer Shahab emphasized continued adherence to the current provincial health orders, but it was stated that officials were evaluating the impact of SARS-CoV-2 variants on health care and public health orders.
 One more case of B.1.1.7 was reported by the SHA on February 4, a resident of Saskatoon who had recently returned from Southeast Asia.

 On February 16, the existing health orders amended December 14, 2020, were renewed through March 19, once again with no changes.

-By mid-February 2021, the number of daily cases had begun to decline across most of the province.
-However, test positivity per-capita in Regina had begun to steadily increase, leading to concerns surrounding community transmission of variants.

-On February 23, the SHA announced that two additional B.1.1.7 cases had been confirmed in the Regina zone from patients tested late-January, and one presumptive in the Saskatoon zone.
-The SHA stated that the new B.1.1.7 cases were not believed to be tied to travel.
-The presumptive case involved an out-of-province acute care patient.
-The SHA also confirmed that a case involving the 501.V2 variant (the "South African variant") had been detected in the North Central zone, which was still being investigated by health officials.